cieranmorris/VB-Scripting-Stock-Market-Analysis/README.md

 * For an added visual effect, conditional formatting was included to highlight positive changes between opening and closing prices in green and negative changes between opening and closing prices in red.

+* Resulting output is displayed as follows:

 ## Percentage Fluctuation and Greatest Total Volume

 * The financial analysis output also returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

+* Resulting output is displayed as follows:

 - - -